RussellSnyder-Shopify/flix/README.md

-This is tthe practice app from Pragmatic Studio Rails course
+This is the practice app from Pragmatic Studio Rails course.